Reducing customer support contacts by closing the gaps in the order experience.

 V1: Add items to a live order flow

-• Selected items are added and confirmed via a simplified standalone checkout, using delayed payment capture to attach them to the existing order.
+Customers tap Add items → a lightweight shopping view opens → selected items confirmed via a streamlined checkout, using delayed payment capture to attach them to the existing order.

 Outcomes